 Adverse possession is a legal proceeding that often arises among property and boundary disputes.
 What is adverse possession?
-Adverse possession is a legal claim where a party can assume ownership of someone else’s property, after using it for a continuous period of time.
+Adverse possession is a legal claim where a party can assume ownership of someone else’s property after using it for a continuous period of time.
 There are many explanations on the rationale behind adverse possession, but my favorite is that adverse possession is intended to preserve the status quo.
-In other words, if a person uses a parcel of land for a long period of time, without objection from the owner of the property, they should be entitled to keep doing so.
+In other words, if a person uses a parcel of land for a long period of time without objection from the owner of the property, they should be entitled to keep doing so.

 Massachusetts, importantly, requires a party bringing an adverse possession claim to show actual use for twenty years.
-If a party has not personally used the land for this period of time, they are permitted to “tack on” a prior persons use of the land, to make up this twenty year period.
-For example, if you have only used the property for ten years, and a prior person used the land in the same way ten years before that, you would be within the twenty year time period by “taking” on this prior usage.
+If a party has not personally used the land for this period of time, they are permitted to “tack on” a prior person’s use of the land to make up this twenty-year period.
+For example, if you have only used the property for ten years, and a prior person used the land, in the same way, ten years before that, you would be within the twenty-year time period by “taking” on this prior usage.

 Open and Notorious

 The use of the property must be exclusive.
 Only the claimant must have been using the property to meet this element; if the property, for example, is commonly used by others, an adverse possession claim may not be viable.
-However, in some cases, a claimant may have a claim for an easement by prescription, giving the claimant access to the property (but not ownership).
+However, in some cases, a claimant may claim an easement by prescription, giving the claimant access to the property (but not ownership).

-Understanding what is adverse possession is important in knowing how to deal with such a potential claim.
+Understanding what adverse possession is is important in knowing how to deal with such a potential claim.
 If you are a landowner and suspect that someone else might have an adverse possession claim against your property, it is important to act promptly.
-Likewise, if you suspect that you may acquired property through adverse possession, you also need to act quickly to protect your rights.
+Likewise, if you suspect that you may have acquired property through adverse possession, you also need to act quickly to protect your rights.
 If you find yourself in either scenario, contact me for a consultation.